Cozy-Finance/cozy-developer-guides/README.md

 - The scripts explicitly require the Hardhat Runtime Environment with `import hre from 'hardhat'`.
 This is optional, but is required for running the script in a standalone fashion with `yarn ts-node <script.ts>`.
 When running the script with `yarn hardhat run <script>` this explicit import is unnecessary.
 We default to the explicit, `ts-node` approach so there's less hardhat magic and improved readability and portability.
 Similarly, this is why some scripts call `await hre.run('compile')`&mdash;this compiles our contracts, and would otherwise be done automatically when running with `yarn hardhat run <script>`
 - Some scripts deploy contracts by using `hre.ethers.getContractFactory()` to get the Contract Factory instance.
 If you want to do this without Hardhat, use the regular ethers [Contract Factory](https://docs.ethers.io/v5/single-page/#/v5/api/contract/contract-factory/) approach.
 Deploying contracts is not the focus of these guides, so it uses the Hardhat approach for convenience and brevity.
 - For convenience, these scripts often access ethers methods using `hre.ethers`.
 If you want to remove Hardhat, you should be able to replace `hre.ethers` with `ethers` seamlessly.
-- Normally, if you want to know which chain ID your provider is connected to, you could simply use `ethers.provider.network.chainId`.
+- Normally, if you want to know which chain ID your provider is connected to, you could simply use `(await ethers.provider.getNetwork()).chainId`.
 Because these scripts runs against a local, forked network, the chain ID is Hardhat's default value of 1337.
 The `getContractAddress()` helper method in `utils/utils.ts` relies on the chain ID to properly fetch contract addresses, so we define a custom `getChainId()` method to override the chain ID based on which network we've forked locally against

 ## Index of Guides